iwf-web/vagrant-scripts/README.md

 * `run-docker-local-build`: Use this one to run the local Docker build in your Vagrant box
 * `install-docker`: Use this one to update Docker inside your Vagrant box

+To re-provision the whole machine, run: `vagrant provision`

 Migrate your project to vagrant-scripts
 ---------------------------------------